storyblok/storyblok-react/README.md

 ## Next.js using App Router - Live Editing support

-You can enable the live editing with Server Side Components by rendering them with a wrapper (`StoryblokPovider`) on client.
-The SDK allows you to take full advantage of the Live Editing, but the use of Server Side Components is partial, which is still better than Next.js 12 performance wise.
+You can enable Storyblok Visual Editor's live editing with React Server Components by rendering them inside a wrapper (`StoryblokPovider`) on the client.
+The SDK allows you to take full advantage of the Live Editing, but the use of Server Side Components is partial, which will be still better than the older Next.js approach performance-wise.

 > The SDK has a special module for RSC.
 Always import `@storyblok/react/rsc` while using Server Components.